 Accommodation.
 Making accommodations.
 Being an accommodating person.

 [Creating an office space for yourself and employees to enjoy is actually practical as much or more than it’s in any way a moral choice.
-Humans thrive when their needs are met, it’s that simple; if you design the office to ensure your own needs are met from a self-care aspect and others derive benefit, you have not necessarily done something moral by designing it, although one arguably is being moral by allowing others to view or utilize the space if you technically believe that eschewing exclusivity is a moral action, making sharing abundance an moral choice compared to more neutrally simply allowing functional access for neutral moral purpose.]
+Humans thrive when their needs are met, it’s that simple; if you design the office to ensure your own needs are met from a self-care aspect and others derive benefit, you have not necessarily done something moral by designing it, although one arguably is being moral by allowing others to view or utilize the space if you technically believe that eschewing exclusivity is a moral action, making sharing abundance a moral choice compared to more neutrally simply allowing functional access for a neutral moral purpose.]

 But there’s a dark side to the art of accommodation, a slippery slope merging the needs of a host to sate the desires of those who they feel interested in or obligated to help or assist in life that must be discussed.

 Accommodation, as a noun delineating the notion of a lifestyle habit or psychological practice, is typically used to describe one person or hospitable peer or peer group meeting the needs of a student, guest, or traveler.
-Accommodations refer to the physical structure of a place where humans stay or congregate, and accommodations within those living spaces or workplace area are likely to include things like interior space designs to please and provide comfort for the user(s).
+Accommodations refer to the physical structure of a place where humans stay or congregate, and accommodations within those living spaces or workplace areas are likely to include things like interior space designs to please and provide comfort for the user(s).